gumptionthomas/zaphodvox/README.md

 gone-bananas-00003.wav ["between lines.
 Ideally, these..."]
 ```

-In addition to the audio files, a manifest JSON file (`gone-bananas-manifest.json`) will also be written to the working directory.
+In addition to the audio files, a manifest JSON file (`gone-bananas-manifest.json`) will also be written to the current directory.
 This file contains information about the fragment audio files encoded, including the text, the relative file name, and the voice used.
 This manifest file can also be used as input to the command rather than a text file.
 See the [manifest documentation](#manifest) for more information.

 ## Concatenation